tikv/sig-transaction/doc/tikv/transaction-handling-newbie-perspective.md

 Ok(self.unlock_key(key, is_pessimistic_txn))
 ```

-Then come back to  [`MvccTxn::cleanup`](https://github.com/tikv/tikv/blob/1709de63b3b66f474ff757133a8a1076cf77f196/src/storage/mvcc/txn.rs#L795), when there's no lock on the key:

-First we'll use [`check_txn_status_missing_lock`](https://github.com/tikv/tikv/blob/1709de63b3b66f474ff757133a8a1076cf77f196/src/storage/mvcc/txn.rs#L745) to decide the status of the transaction, if the transaction is already commit, return an error, else it is ok.
+On the other hand, in [`MvccTxn::cleanup`](https://github.com/tikv/tikv/blob/1709de63b3b66f474ff757133a8a1076cf77f196/src/storage/mvcc/txn.rs#L795), when there's no lock on the key, first we'll use [`check_txn_status_missing_lock`](https://github.com/tikv/tikv/blob/1709de63b3b66f474ff757133a8a1076cf77f196/src/storage/mvcc/txn.rs#L745) to decide the status of the transaction, if the transaction has already committed, return an error, else it is ok.

 #### Pessimistic Rollback